IuryAlves/crc-diagram/README.md

     # code
 ```

-The responsability of the class is to convert html files to markdown.
+The responsibility of the class is to convert html files to markdown.
 If the html has images, the class uses a colaborator called `image_uploader`
 to upload the images to somewhere.